Canadian truck driver apologizes for causing major delays on I-93 with over-sized truck

 Residual delays of more than 90 minutes took place throughout the morning.
 Traffic on the Zakim Bridge was at a standstill for several hours.

-Elliot has been ticketed for overheight and overwidth truck, state police say.
+Elliot has been ticketed for overheight and overwidth truck, state police said.

 He is making his way back to Ontario and is thankful that no one was hurt.